 The subspecies Bos taurus taurus includes breeds that have been specialized for either beef or dairy, as well as breeds that can multitask.
 Most of them are well suited for many parts of America, but may not thrive in the hot, humid South (there are exceptions).

-Here are just a handful of the forms that Bos taurus taurus cattle can take:
+Here is just a handful of the forms that Bos taurus taurus cattle can take:

 Quite a diverse group!